 In a salad bowl, combine the mayonnaise with the rest of the soy sauce.
 Season to taste with salt and pepper.
 Slice the cucumber and transfer to the salad bowl.
 Add the edamame, then toss well to combine.
 To the rice, add the sugar, a pinch of salt and the rest of the white wine vinegar.
 Mix well to combine.

 Serve the rice on deep plates.
-Top with the miso courgette and the tempeh.
+Top with the miso courgette and the plant-based chicken.
 Serve the edamame-cucumber salad alongside.
 Garnish with the scallion salsa and the cashews.